 Young Scholars Program (YSP)

-The Center for Sensorimotor Neural Engineering (CSNE) at the University of Washington will sponsor a 10-week Young Scholars Program on the university's Seattle campus during the summer of 2013 (June 24 - August 30).
+The Center for Sensorimotor Neural Engineering (CSNE) at the University of Washington will sponsor a 10 week Young Scholars Program on the university's Seattle campus during the summer of 2014.
 High school students will be involved in ongoing research projects with researchers, and will have the opportunity to take part in workshop training sessions in ethics, communication skills, and scientific presentation skills designed to provide the student scientist with a solid foundation for future study.

 - Be a high school student.